-• the ability to use appropriate tools, equipment and processes in the making of the product
+• the ability to use app propriate tools, ea quipment and processes in the making g of the product.

-- the domity to use up propriate tools, equipment and processes in the making of the product.
-1 oois and Equipment Uses tools and equipment with guidance.
-1-2 Selects and uses safely tools, equipment and processes to make a product.
+Uses tools and equipment with guidance.
+1-2 Tools and Equipment Selects and uses safely tools, equipment and processes to make a product.
 Selects and safely uses, with a degree of skill, appropriate tools, equipment and processes to make a quality product.
 5-7